jluebeck/FaNDOM/README.md

 - `-band_width=` Half of band width (default 6000)
 ### Example
 `./FaNDOM -t=20 -r=reference_genomes/hg19_Merge_800_DLE.cmap -q=query/EXP_REFINEFINAL1_q.cmap -sname=output/output -outfmt=xmap`
+For making sure that you install FaNDOM correctly, when you are at FaNDOM directory run the following command:
+`./FaNDOM -t=1 -r=test_data/reference.cmap -q=test_data/query.cmap -sname=test_data/res -outfmt=xmap`
 ## wrapper for contigs
 If you want to run whole the pipeline for detecting SV's on assembled contigs, you can use a python script in "Pythonscript" folder named `wrapper_contigs.py`
 -  `-q` Path to contigs file in '.cmap' file format.